neumino/neumino.github.io/movies.md

-### Hellboy
+### Avengers: Endgame
-*Released on 2019-04-10, vote average 5.3*
+*Released on 2019-04-24, vote average 8.7*

-Hellboy comes to England, where he must defeat Nimue, Merlin&#39;s consort and the Blood Queen.
-But their battle will bring about the end of the world, a fate he desperately tries to turn away.
+After the devastating events of Avengers: Infinity War, the universe is in ruins due to the efforts of the Mad Titan, Thanos.
+With the help of remaining allies, the Avengers must assemble once more in order to undo Thanos&#39; actions and restore order to the universe once and for all, no matter what consequences may be in store.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/dt5g5_1cKVk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/hA6hldpSTF8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>